-Anticipated Completion Date: Fall 2021
+Anticipated Completion Date: Summer 2021

 The application and eligibility process will commence approximately four months prior to the completion of construction.
 Applications will not be taken and no names or other information will be collected for any waitlist or qualification process until the leasing process is commenced.

 Your entry of any information on this website, or into the mailing list, does not place you on any interest list, or waitlist, for future consideration as an applicant.
 No date for the beginning of the application process has been determined at this time.

 Information about the Services Provider

 Believing that both people and place matter in achieving community-wide well-being, Hope through Housing concentrates on direct services, partnerships, and other resources right in the neighborhoods that need them most.
 At the individual level, our goal is to see all people thrive—whether that means helping children do well in school, improving families’ financial situations, providing supportive services to individuals with special needs, or making it possible for seniors to age with dignity in their own homes.
 These individual successes add up, influencing the community’s quality of life and enabling real change in neighborhoods of poverty, crime, blight, and isolation.

 All National CORE owned and operated communities do not discriminate on the basis of disability status in the admission or access to, or treatment or employment in, its federally assisted programs and activities.
 The person named below has been designated to coordinate compliance with the nondiscrimination requirements contained in the Department of Housing and Urban Development’s regulations implementing Section 504 (24 CFR, part 8 dated June 2, 1988), in addition to any accessibility or accommodations questions and concerns.

 Bill Miller 9421 Haven Avenue | Rancho Cucamonga, CA 91730